CBOE Holdings top executives authorize stock sales

-CHICAGO, March 18 CBOE Holdings Inc's top two executives have each established plans to sell up to 14 percent of their shares in the company, the exchange-operator said on Tuesday, a day after its stock price hit a record high.
+CHICAGO CBOE Holdings Inc's (CBOE.O) top two executives have each established plans to sell up to 14 percent of their shares in the company, the exchange-operator said on Tuesday, a day after its stock price hit a record high.

 The authorizations from Executive Chairman Bill Brodsky and Chief Executive Officer Ed Tilly represent the first time that any of CBOE's top officers have planned to sell stock since the company went public in 2010, spokeswoman Gail Osten said.